 Racial stereotyping can be expected when the main character is referred to as a “crazy little Chinaman.”
 There is also an American Indian assaulted by malevolent townsfolk, but Dr. Lao quickly comes to his rescue and neutralizes the bad guys.

 No description of 7 Faces of Dr. Lao can be made without commenting on the talents of Tony Randall.
-His portrayal of Dr. Lao and the wide assortment of other creatures and incarnations is something to marvel at.
+His portrayal of Dr. Lao and the film's wide assortment of creatures and incarnations is something to marvel at.
 A performance like this would be a challenge for the most accomplished of actors, but Randall pulls each character off with a showy combination of wit and realism.